 We characterize a class of of reasonable models of randomized trials in terms of local independence.
 Such a model corresponds to a particular martingale measure.
-The continuous time likelihood ratio process between this measure and the observational probability measure corresponds to the weights in a discrete time marginal structural model.
+The continuous-time likelihood ratio process between this measure and the observational probability measure corresponds to the weights in a discrete-time marginal structural model.
 In order to do inference for this new measure, we can simulate samples using the observed data weighted by this likelihood ratio.

-Another approach to causal inference within our scenario is to use the so called structural nested models.
-These models were also introduced by J. Robins, see \cite{Rob3} and \cite{Rob4}.
-J. Lok has developed continuous time versions of such models, using counting processes and martingale theory, see \cite{Lok}.
+Another approach to causal inference within our scenario is to use the so-called structural nested models.
+These models were also introduced by Robins; see \cite{Rob3,Rob4}.
+Lok has developed continuous-time versions of such models using counting processes and martingale theory; see~\cite{Lok}.